google/badwolf/docs/temporal_graph_modeling.md

 Reification is the process of predicating properties by adding new triples.
 This is achieved by creating a new blank node and using three special internal predicates ```_subject```, ```_predicate```, ```_object```.
-Reifying the above triple would add the following triples.
+Reifying the above triple would add the following triples:

 ```
   /user<John> "met"@[2006-01-02T15:04:05.999999999Z07:00] /user<Mary>